atikuzzaman524/Vehicle-Number-Plate-Detection-and-Categorization-Using-CNNs/README.md

 # Vehicle-Number-Plate-Detection-and-Categorization-Using-CNNs
-Vehicle Number Plate Detection and Categorization Using CNNs Data Set
+Vehicle Number Plate Detection and Categorization Using CNNs DataSet

 This paper demonstrates the use of haar-clasifier and CNN to automatically detect number plates (Bangldeshi) from vehicles.